mdref/mdref-pq/pq/Cursor/__construct.md

 * pq\Connection $connection
   The connection on which the cursor should be declared.
+* string $name
+  The name of the cursor.
 * int $flags
   See pq\Cursor constants.
 * string $query
-  The query for ehich the cursor should be opened.
+  The query for which the cursor should be opened.
 * bool $async
   Whether to declare the cursor [asynchronously](pq/Connection/: Asynchronous Usage).